Modern States

 Taking real college courses during high school, online or on campus, with the credits counting in both directions: college credit on an accredited transcript that travels with your student, and high school credit on yours.

 Our highlight: Faith Baptist Bible College (Ankeny, Iowa).
-FBBC opens dual enrollment to high schoolers at $150 per credit hour (currently), significantly cheaper than most colleges' dual-enrollment pricing, and taught from a Biblical worldview your family already shares.
+FBBC opens dual enrollment to high schoolers at $150 per credit hour plus a $15 per credit online technology fee (currently), so budget about $165 per credit.
+That is still well below most colleges' dual-enrollment pricing, and it is taught from a Biblical worldview your family already shares.

 Why dual enrollment is different from CLEP